Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 13 Juni 2026 07.23.45 UTC
+- WIB: Sabtu, 13 Juni 2026 12.42.46 UTC
-- WITA: Sabtu, 13 Juni 2026 08.23.45 UTC
+- WITA: Sabtu, 13 Juni 2026 13.42.46 UTC
-- WIT: Sabtu, 13 Juni 2026 09.23.45 UTC
+- WIT: Sabtu, 13 Juni 2026 14.42.46 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: inspirational
+Kategori: success